 We wish we could say Junk Punch was formed due to a disenchantment for mainstream, cookie-cutter sentiment, but quite frankly, we’ve never been motivated to make the greeting card industry a better place.
 But encouraging authentic, analog communication and raising a glass to saying what you mean?
 Absolutely.
 Reflecting upon the absurdities of pop culture while occasionally sticking it to stupidity?
 Bring it.

 All Junk Punch cards and envelopes are printed on recycled, FSC-certified paper.
 (Click here if you have no idea what that means - it's okay ).

 All Junk Punch cards are printed on premium, 110-lb felt-finish paper, constructed using only FSC-certified stock, made from 30% minimum post-consumer recycled fibers.
 Matching A6 envelopes are also FSC-certified, made from 100% post-consumer recycled fibers.
-Each Junk Punch card arrives individually cello wrapped with matching envelope.
+Each Junk Punch card arrives individually cellophane wrapped for card protection with matching envelope.